patrickrnelson/redux-feedback-loop-weekend/README.md

 2. Open the folder in an editor of your choice
 3. Run an 'npm install' in your terminal
 4. Run 'npm install pg' to install postgresql
-5. Create a Database called "react_gallery" (using Postico)
+5. Create a Database called "prime_feedback" (using Postico)
 6. Using the database.sql code, create a table in the database
 7. Run 'npm run server' in your terminal to start the server
 8. Run 'npm run client' in another terminal to start the React Server